Shamanthkolegodu/Shamanthkolegodu/README.md

 ### Hi there, I'm Shamanth K M👋

-## Senior at PES University Bangalore
+## Software engineer at Vyapar.

-I'm a senior in PES University persuing my B.Tech in Computer Science.
+I'm a Software Engineer @Vyapar, Graduate from PES University in Computer Science 2023.

-- 🌱 I’m currently learning everything 😉
+- 🌱 I’m currently working as backend engineer😉
-- 👯 I’m looking to collaborate on Literally anything and internships
+- 👯 I’m looking to collaborate on projects and discussions
 - 📫 How to reach me: Drop a mail at shamanthkolegodu@gmail.com

 ### 👨‍💻 Languages